Who We Are

 Dame Joanna-Lumley

-Patron – Joanna Lamond Lumley
+Patron – Dame Joanna Lamond Lumley

-OBE, FRGS is a British actress, presenter, former model, author, television producer and activist
+Dame, OBE, FRGS is a British actress, presenter, former model, author, television producer and activist

 Patron – Clive Myrie